Nanguage/cmd2func/README.md

 ### Basic usage

-There are two ways to use `cmd2func`:
+There are three ways to use `cmd2func`:

 1. Passing the a command line template string.
 2. Use `cmd2func` as a decorator to decorate a function that returns a command line string.
+3. Use `cmd2func` as a decorator to decorate a generator function that yield command line strings.

 #### Use command line template string